rhit-netsos/netsec-public/docs/labs/lab2.md

 Note that to run `./ping.bin`, you will need to provide the MAC address of the interface on which you should be running.
 To do so, you can either write it manually, or you can read it from the system.
-Each interface's MAC address is store in a pseduo-filesystem on Linux under `/sys`.
+Each interface's MAC address is store in a pseudo-filesystem on Linux under `/sys`.
 Specifically, if you read the entry `/sys/class/net/eth0/address`, you would be accessing the MAC address of `eth0`.